Upgrade Fusion 2.1 or 2.2 to Fusion 2.4

 you cannot copy over existing scripts from the current installation.

-The Fusion configuration scripts may need to be updated if you have changed default settings.
-These scripts will need to be updated for deployments which:
+The Fusion configuration scripts might need to be updated if you have changed default settings.
+These scripts will need to be updated for deployments that:

 To facilitate the task of identifying changes made to the current installation,

 the FUSION-UPGRADE-SCRIPTS repository contains a directory "reference-files" which

 contains copies of the contents of these directories for all Fusion releases.

 To identify changes, use the Unix